 Voucher Approval, Effective Date, and Extensions

 Vouchers are approved and issued by DOER.
-Applicants must redeem a voucher within 12 months of the effective date listed in the voucher document and within 90 days of taking delivery of the vehicle.
+Applicants must redeem a voucher within 90 days of taking delivery of the vehicle and within 12 months of the effective date listed in the voucher document, whichever date comes first.
 Applicants may apply for a voucher extension at any point within the 12-month effective period following the initial voucher approval, provided that an extension is requested prior to taking delivery of the vehicle.
 Voucher extensions are available for up to an additional 12 months.
 An additional extension may be granted for demonstrated good cause.
 A voucher that is not extended or redeemed within 12 months will be deemed expired and canceled.
 Extensions may be granted solely at DOER’s discretion and are not guaranteed to be approved.

 Step 2: Post Purchase Rebate Claim Process